realaravinth/wagon/README.md

 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)
 # Wagon --- an independent mailing list manager

+In Wagon, organisations can advertise mailing list and people can subscribe/unsubscribe to them.

 ### How to build:

 * Install Cargo using [rustup](https://rustup.rs/) with: